ServiceStack/servicestack.net/MyApp/_posts/2024-09-24_sqlite-request-logs.md

 benefit from integrating with your existing RDBMS.

-The new [ServiceStack.Jobs](https://nuget.org/packages/ServiceStack.Jobs) NuGet package allows us to deliver plug and play SQLite backed features into .NET 8 Apps that are configured with any RDBMS or without one.
+The new [ServiceStack.Jobs](https://nuget.org/packages/ServiceStack.Jobs) NuGet package allows us to deliver plug and play SQLite backed features into .NET 8 C# Apps that are configured with any RDBMS or without one.
 The next feature added is a SQLite backed provider for [Request Logs](https://docs.servicestack.net/request-logger) with the new `SqliteRequestLogger` which can be added to existing .NET 8 Apps with the [mix tool](https://docs.servicestack.net/mix-tool):